-Armando was looking for a high-quality Lechwe, Nyala, Waterbuck, and Bushbuck trophies in a free-range environment.
+Armando was looking for high-quality Lechwe, Nyala, Waterbuck, and Bushbuck trophies in a free-range environment.

 I was on hand to meet Armando and Roberta at the Port Elizabeth airport after their long trip from Italy to South Africa.

-We made the one and hour trip back to Olivefountain lodge, where Armando and Roberta settled in.
-We had the traditional dinner around the fire discussing the coming hunting.
+We made the one-hour trip back to Olivefountain lodge, where Armando and Roberta settled in.
+We had the traditional dinner around the fire, discussing the coming hunting in Africa.

 Day one Lechwe hunting in Africa

-We set off on a cold misty September morning to a neighboring property higher up on the escarpment about 20 minutes’ drive away.
+We set off on a cold misty September morning to a neighboring property higher up on the escarpment, about a 20-minute drive away.

-Upon arrival, we walked to a high point and began glassing and located three Lechwe bulls down in the valley.
+Upon arrival, we walked to a high point, began glassing, and located three Lechwe bulls down in the valley.

-The mist was, however, very thick, and they melted away into the bush behind the fog.
+However, the mist was thick, and they melted away into the bush behind the fog.

 The trackers stayed behind to try and locate the three bulls.
-We drove on to the next valley and moved ourselves to a high point and began glassing again.
+We drove to the next valley, moved ourselves to a high point, and began glassing again.

 We spotted a herd of Lechwe, but there was no trophy bull in amongst the herd.

-At around noon, the trackers radioed to say they had found the three bulls form early in the morning.
+The trackers radioed to say they had found the three bulls from early in the morning at around noon.